Benjamin F. Ward: Professional career

 Academic papers include articles on Whiteheadian cosmology, Kantian ethics, various issues in aesthetics, the ethics and aesthetics of performance, and the philosophy of sport.

 Musical career

-A Cappella

 After moving to Duke in 1980, Ward joined the just formed a cappella group, The Duke Pitchforks.
 He quickly became the musical leader of the group and became the music director in the fall of 1981.
 He also began arranging for the group.
-Arrangements by Ward include: Georgia On My Mind (after the King's Singers) Vince Clarke's Only You, A - Roving, Clementine!, Paper Moon, Hurry Sundown, Hush, Little Baby, What Shall We Do with the Drunken Sailer, Deck the Halls, Short People, & In My Room.
+Arrangements by Ward include: "Georgia On My Mind" (after the King's Singers) Vince Clarke's "Only You", "A - Roving", "Clementine!", "Paper Moon", "Hurry Sundown", "Hush, Little Baby", "What Shall We Do with the Drunken Sailor", "Deck the Halls", "Short People", and "In My Room".